 The Faith and Life Convocation Series brings the college community together on a regular basis for outstanding presentations and programs.
-Attendance is required for all traditional undergraduate students (with the exception of those students involved in the Passport program) because Florida Southern College believes that an educational institution based on the liberal arts should expose students to a broad range of issues-religious, aesthetic, moral, as well as intellectual.
+Florida Southern College believes that an educational institution based on the liberal arts should expose students to a broad range of issues-religious, aesthetic, moral, as well as intellectual.
 It is one of the many ways in which the College is committed to providing educational excellence.